 An ultrasound of the abdomen can reveal whether the stomach or intestines are thickened and can help in the diagnosis of pancreatitis and liver disease.
 Tumors of the gastrointestinal tract and swollen or cancerous abdominal lymph nodes may be seen as well.
 Sometimes we can obtain biopsy samples of abdominal organs with a needle, guided by the ultrasound image.
 These are tiny samples, not as good as we can get via surgery, but sometimes they are sufficient to make a diagnosis.

-Ultrasound exams are done primarily by radiology or internal medicine specialists.
-A consultation and ultrasound is about $450-500, more if sedation is needed or biopsies are obtained.
+Ultrasound exams can be done here or by an internal medicine specialist.
+If we do it here, you can expect to spend $350-400 or so.
+A consultation and ultrasound by the internist is about $450-500, more if sedation is needed or biopsies are obtained.
 Ultrasound may be recommended as a stepping stone to decide whether an exploratory surgery is warranted.

 Endoscopy and Biopsy: When we’ve ruled out most of the causes of chronic vomiting or diarrhea with the tests and treatments already discussed, and we still don’t have an answer, it’s time for biopsies.
 A biopsy means we take a small piece of whatever organ is diseased, put it in formalin, and send it off to a laboratory to be looked at by a pathologist.
 Looking at the cells under the microscope, the pathologist will tell us whether there is inflammation or cancer.
 In cats, there is a spectrum of cell changes from the inflammation of inflammatory bowel disease to low-grade lymphoma and on up to high-grade cancerous lymphoma.
 It can be difficult to tell where along the spectrum a cat falls, so even with biopsy samples we may not have a definitive, cast-in-stone diagnosis.
 This is our best shot, though, to figure out for sure what’s wrong.